-The OPA2652 is a dual, low-cost, wideband voltage feedback amplifier intended for price-sensitive applications.
-It features a high gain bandwidth product of 200MHz on only 5.5mA/channel quiescent current.
-Intended for operation on \pm 5V supplies, it also supports applications on a single supply from +6V to +12V with 140mA output current.
+The OPA2652 is a dual, low-cost, wideband voltage-feedback amplifier intended for price sensitive applications.
+It features a high gain bandwidth product of 200MHz on only 5.5mA/chan quiescent current.
+Intended for operation on $\pm 5V$ supplies, it will also support applications on a single supply from +6V to +12V with 140mA output current.
 Its classical differential input, voltage-feedback design allows wide application in active filters, integrators, transimpedance amplifiers, and differential receivers.

 The OPA2652 is internally compensated for unity gain stability.
-It has exceptional bandwidth (700MHz) as a unity gain buffer, with little peaking (0dB typ).
+It has exceptional bandwidth (700MHz) as a unity gain buffer, with little peaking (0dB typically).
 Excellent DC accuracy is achieved with a low 1.5mV input offset voltage and 300nA input offset current.